ccosse/ccosse.github.io/README.md

+### Welcome!
+This is the ReadMe file for Reading Edge.
+Reading Edge is a tool that teaches kids to read carefully and think about context.

 ### Reading Edge (https://www.readingedge.org)
 At the heart of Reading Edge is a simple paragraph reconstruction activity in which the student first reads a short paragraph and is then asked to reconstruct it by replacing a random handful of words in their correct